 - Development of core knowledge and experience in individual, family, and group counseling theory and practice.

-- Support for each student in the development of their individual counseling style.
+- Support for each student in the development of their counseling style.

 - A commitment to student self-exploration and personal growth through participation in peer counseling, individual counseling, and group experiences.
-This aspect of the program is seen as crucial to the development of adequate counseling skills and is given special consideration by the faculty as part of its evaluation of student readiness to undertake traineeship/fieldwork responsibilities.
+This aspect of the program is seen as crucial to developing adequate counseling skills and is given special consideration by the faculty as part of its evaluation of student readiness to undertake traineeship/fieldwork responsibilities.

 - A strong emphasis on multicultural awareness and cultural humility in counseling practice.

-The intention of the Counseling Program is to provide students with a solid foundation for a lifetime of continued personal and professional development as they enter into an entry-level counseling position.
-The program emphasizes the integration of theory, research, practice, and self-exploration across the curriculum.
-Students find that in most of their coursework, faculty expect students to be able to articulate their personal histories (e.g., relationships with family, peers, significant others) and the unique experiences related to their intersecting identities.
-It is the faculty’s belief that self-understanding and awareness of our own cultural identities, and the experiences of privilege and marginalization associated with those identities, is crucial to effective, ethical, and meaningful counseling work.
+The Counseling Program intends to provide students with a solid foundation for a lifetime of continued personal and professional development as they enter into an entry-level counseling position.
+The program emphasizes integrating theory, research, practice, and self-exploration across the curriculum.
+Students find that in most of their coursework, faculty expect students to be able to articulate their personal histories (e.g., relationships with family, peers, and significant others) and the unique experiences related to their intersecting identities.
+The faculty believe that self-understanding and awareness of our own cultural identities, and the experiences of privilege and marginalization associated with those identities, is crucial to effective, ethical, and meaningful counseling work.